 There are roughly four long streets that have Old Town charm, and the city extends further.
-The newer architecture is designed to complement the old one, which makes Gdansk a very cohesive city.
-I could’ve spent all day just walking around, enjoying the scenery.
 One place you’ll probably go to is Basilica of St. Mary of the Assumption.
 Unless you want a quick pic inside, I say skip it.
 The interior is nothing special and after an awful climb to the top of the tower, you cannot see anything over a 5-foot barricade.
 I was so disappointed.
 I highly recommend going to the Gdansk Historical Museum instead.
 It has a small museum dedicated to Gdansk’s history but the main attraction is the tower, where you can get much better views of the city (or actual views of the city).
 Not to mention it’s an easier climb.

 Gdansk, as you can imagine, also has a big maritime history.
 You can go inside a medieval crane to see the National Maritime Museum and then visit the nearby Maritime Culture Centre.
 Another part of the National Maritime Museum is located at the granaries across the river.
 You can also go aboard a freighter or take a ride on the “Black Pearl” ship outside the Chlebnicka Gate.
 For the boat ride, it leaves every hour and takes you to Westerplatte and optionally back.